dk14/wolfram-mega/docs/dsl.md

 }
 ```

-`OfferModel` "transpiler" output allows for evaluations of collaterals.
+The output of Dicreet's "streamed" transpiler (`OfferModel`) allows for evaluations of collaterals.

 > Matching has `evaluatePartyCollateral`, `evaluateCounterPartyCollateral` functions for introspection.
 Broadcasting `OfferModel` would automatically evaluate those.